-Drive Genius 3 review
+Drive Genius 3 full review

 Imagine that Disk Utility, your Mac’s bundled disk management, partitioning and verification tool, had been down to the gym.
 And not just in a half-hearted, trying out the treadmill then getting in the sauna for a bit sort of way.
 We mean, booking a personal trainer and sticking to a weekly regime.
 For six months.
 The result would be Drive Genius 3.